VinayakBagaria/Kanban-Board/README.md

 4. Optimizing backend queries: Listing issues & Get an issue APIs does 3 queries - fetching issues, fetching related users data, fetching related labels.
 These can be optimized into 1 query with joins.

+5. UI flows: Although pagination is supported by backend, frontend doesn't utilize it as a proper flow of paginated Kanban board is hard to visualize as a product flow.
+Better skeletons can be used to optimize load time.

-5. Accessibility: Keyboard control (Command + K) is implemented.
+6. Accessibility: Keyboard control (Command + K) is implemented.
 Other basic accessibility and tab navigation works as part of shadcn/ui's inbuilt-offering.
 But there is scope to further make it more easier to navigate via keyboard.
 Loading screens and route switches can also be smoothened.